What to Eat Before a Workout

 What to Eat 1-2 Hours Before Your Workout

-• Banana berry pre workout smoothie
+- Banana berry pre-workout smoothie

 Blend together 1 cup of nonfat milk (or plant milk) with 1 banana and a handful of berries.
-If you have it, throw in a scoop of whey protein powder to boost protein intake.
+If you have it, throw in a scoop of whey protein powder to boost protein intake. - Oatmeal with blueberries & almonds

-Prepare ½ cup of plain instant oatmeal in milk or water and add a sprinkle of sliced almonds, a handful of blueberries (fresh or frozen) and a dash of cinnamon to finish off this wholesome pre workout breakfast or snack.
+Prepare ½ cup of plain instant oatmeal in milk or water and add a sprinkle of sliced almonds, a handful of blueberries (fresh or frozen), and a dash of cinnamon to finish off this wholesome pre-workout breakfast or snack. - Greek yogurt with fruit

-Top 5-6oz of plain Greek yogurt with the fruit of your choosing.
-If the bitterness of plain yogurt bothers, try adding a dash of cinnamon and/or a drizzle of honey to soften the flavor.
+Top 5-6oz of plain Greek yogurt with your chosen fruit.
+If the bitterness of plain yogurt bothers you, try adding a dash of cinnamon and/or a drizzle of honey to soften the flavor. - Veggie scramble on toast

 This classic breakfast is also a great workout snack!
 Opt for cereals with 6 grams or less of sugar, and preferably no added sugar, per serving and stick to one portion (usually 0.75-1 cup).
-In terms of milk, go for nonfat or use your favorite fortified, unsweetened plant milk.
+In terms of milk, go for nonfat or use your favorite fortified, unsweetened plant milk. - PB & J on whole wheat

 Spread 1 tbsp natural peanut butter and 1 tbsp jam on 2 pieces of whole wheat bread for a delicious and nutritious pre workout snack.
-Read the ingredients on your bread to make sure it’s 100% whole wheat (not just wheat) to maximize healthy fiber and choose a PB with no sugar added.
+Read the ingredients on your bread to make sure it’s 100% whole wheat (not just wheat) to maximize healthy fiber and choose a PB with no sugar added. - Turkey roll-ups and berries

 Lay out two slices of deli meat and put a slice of cheese on each one, and then roll them up.
-Complete your snack with a cup of fresh berries like strawberries, blueberries or blackberries.
+Complete your snack with a cup of fresh berries like strawberries, blueberries or blackberries. - Carrots and hummus dip

-Dip 15-20 baby carrots (or celery sticks or cherry tomatoes) in 1/3 cup of hummus for a refreshing, vegan pre workout snack.
+Dip 15-20 baby carrots (or celery sticks or cherry tomatoes) in 1/3 cup of hummus for a refreshing, vegan pre-workout snack.
 Dip veggies in hummus instead of ranch dressing to boost protein intake.

 What to Eat 30-60 Minutes Before Your Workout